petryca/vue-stickies/README.md

 5. New note is created with random color
 6. The placeholder text appears only on the FIRST textarea
 7. Format the placeholder text into bullet points (use \n for newline)
+8. Use left and right arrow keys to navigate between textareas